 More bike lanes coming to Kelowna

-The road closure is necessary to accommodate phase one of the Sutherland Avenue bike lane project.
+The closure is necessary to accommodate phase one of the Sutherland Avenue bike lane project.

 The first phase involves closing Sutherland Avenue between Richter Street and Ethel Street, and the Sutherland Avenue westbound lane will be closed between Richter Street and the Mill Creek Bridge.

-The city said two-way traffic will be maintained at the intersection of Sutherland Avenue and Pandosy Street.
+The city said two-way traffic will be maintained at the intersection of Sutherland Avenue and Pandosy Streets.

 The bike lane project will also include traffic signal upgrades, utility upgrades, improved street lighting, sidewalk replacement between Richter and Ethel Streets, and a new multi-use pedestrian/cyclist bridge at Mill Creek.